 We have this quote hanging up in our living room where I can see it every single day.
 Because it is a powerful reminder for me that the love I hope to bring to the world needs to begin within the four walls of my home.

 And while we all know that Mother Teresa is a shining example of a woman who went out into the world to spread love, assistance, and kindness, she knew that the foundation of peace begins within our immediate family.

 No family is perfect.
 We know this.
-But when we nurture a foundation of love, compassion, and respect, this becomes the standard we strive to treat each other by.
+But when we nurture a foundation of love, compassion, and respect, this becomes the standard by which we strive to treat each other.